 - 1. Intentionally injure any person or threaten to do so. - 2.
 Intentionally damage or destroy school district property or the personal property of a teacher, administrator, student, other district employee or any person lawfully on school property, including graffiti or arson. - 3.
 Disrupt the orderly conduct of classes, school programs or other school activities. - 4.
 Distribute or wear materials on school grounds or at school functions that are obscene, advocate illegal action, appear libelous, obstruct the rights of others, or are disruptive to the school program. - 5.
-Intimidate, harass or discriminate against any person on the basis of race, color, creed, national origin, religion, age, gender, sexual orientation or disability. - 6.
+Intimidate, harass, bully and/or discriminate against any person, including intimidate, harass, bully and/or discriminate against any person on the basis of a person's actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender or sex. - 6.
 Enter any portion of the school premises without authorization or remain in any building or facility after it is normally closed. - 7.
 Obstruct the free movement of any person in any place to which this code applies. - 8.
 Violate the traffic laws, parking regulations or other restrictions on vehicles; - 9.
 Sell or distribute any items without prior approval of the building principal or his/her designee. - 10.
-Possess, consume, sell, distribute or exchange tobacco products, alcoholic beverages, illegal substances and paraphernalia for the use of such illegal substances or be under the influence of any on school property or at a school function. - 11.
+Possess, consume, sell, distribute or exchange tobacco products, alcoholic beverages, illegal substances and paraphernalia for the use of such illegal substances or be under the influence of any on school property or at a school function.
+Inappropriately possess, consume, sell, distribute or exchange a controlled substance. - 11.
 Possess or use weapons in or on school property or at a school function except in the case of law enforcement officers or except as specifically authorized by the school district. - 12.
 Display any combination of clothing and/or items, which law enforcement agencies currently, consider gang related (these items may change over time). - 13.
 Loiter on or about school property. - 14.
 Gamble on school property or at school functions. - 15.
 Refuse to comply with any reasonable order of identifiable school district officials performing their duties. - 16.
-Willfully incite others to commit any of the acts prohibited by this code. - 17.
+Incite others to commit any of the acts prohibited by this code. - 17.
 Violate any federal or state statute, local ordinance or board policy while on school property or while at a school function.